CephalonWiki/cephalon-wiki/README.md

 	* **warframeWikiScrapper**:  Two main methods that look-up an article and scrape it based on item type.
 	* **warframeWikiItemComparer**:  Calls the scrapper module to compare two items of the same type.
 	* **warframeWikiSubsectionFetcher**:  More advanced methods for obtaining article summaries.

-The Text and Wiki blocks are independent, and the Reddit block imports and calls methods from both blocks.